ulikunitz/xz/README.md

-# xz
+# Package xz

-Native Go Language implementation of the xz LZMA2 compression.
+This Go language package will provide support for the xz compression support.
+The complete package is written in Go and doesn't use any existing C library.

-This Go package is currently under development.
-You cannot use it even at your own risk.
+The package is currently under development.
+You cannot use it even on your own risk.

-The classic LZMA decoder works now for the example files.

-## TODO

-1. Write the writer dictionary extension.
-2. Review hash table implementation.
-3. Write an op generator consisting of the dictionary and the hashes.
+At this point the decoder for classic LZMA files works.
+This decoder will be used by the LZMA2 format, that is contained by the xz format.